 Why Is Blade Steel Important?

-To understand why your choice of blade steel matters, you have to understand what some of the properties of the different types of knife blade steel is, and how it impacts the function and performance of your knife.
+To understand why your choice of blade steel matters, you have to understand some of the properties of the different types of knife blade steel and how it impacts the function and performance of your knife.

 Blade Steel Properties: